fivan18/shooter-game/README.md

 ### Install

-If you want to modify the code and see the changes on live go the project's root directory and run webpack-dev-server:
+If you want to modify the code and see the changes on live go the project's root directory and run webpack-dev-server with the next command:

-    $ npx webpack-dev-server
+    $ npm run dev

-or you can run the http-server with the next command to play the game:
+or you can run the http-server for production enviroment:

-    $ npx http-server ./dist
+    $ npm run start

 ### Usage